wraithgar/electricfence/README.md

 ## How it works

 electricfence adds explicit file and directory handlers for anything that's in the local path you give it.
-This means for examply if you have a ``js`` and ``css`` directory in ``./public``, and you also have a ``robots.txt`` file, electricfence will add these handlers
+This means for example if you have a ``js`` and ``css`` directory in ``./public``, and you also have a ``robots.txt`` file, electricfence will add these handlers

 ```javascript